Curt-Park/TIL/langchain/quickstart/README.md

 }'

 # response
-{"output":{"content":"I'm sorry, but I don't have access to personal information about you, including your name." ...}}
+{"output": "I'm sorry, but I don't have access to personal information about you, including your name." ...}
 ```

 ## Reference